openwns/documentation/developersGuide/gettingStarted/wrowser.rst

 Similar to the openWNS installation, the Wrowser can be obtained and updated using Bazaar.
 The following command will checkout the current version of the Wrowser into the directory 'wrowser'.
 Choose whatever you want as name.
+Note that for the last step the root password is required.

 .. code-block:: bash

    $ bzr branch lp:openwns-wrowser wrowser
    Branched 27 revision(s).
    $ cd wrowser
-   $ scons
+   $ sudo python setup.py install

 You should now be able to start the Wrowser using

 .. code-block:: bash

-   $ bin/wrowser
+   $ wrowser

 It will open an empty window, see :ref:`figure-gettingstarted-wrowser`.